Music47ell/News47ell/README.md

 - `Tailwind CSS` - A utility-first CSS framework for rapidly building custom user interfaces.
 - `Drizzle ORM` - A lightweight and simple ORM for Node.js that supports multiple databases.
 - `Turso` - A Fast, Easy and Cheap Database.
-- `Vercel` - A cloud platform for static sites and serverless functions.
+- `Cloudflare Pages` - A JAMstack platform for frontend developers.

 ## Overview